 Engineering graduate events

-For those who are hoping to head down the engineering route after graduation, graduate events make for a great opportunity to learn more about the field and make important connections.
+If you plan to break into engineering after graduation, events make for a great opportunity to learn more about the field and make important connections.
+Learn how targetjobs engineering graduate events can support you on your journey

 According to the Financial Times, 217,000 applicants submitted for engineering and technology courses in January in 2025, a 14% rise on the previous year.
 With the competition growing, it's never been more important to look for opportunities to get ahead while you're still attending university.